 Simulink Code Inspector helps automate source code reviews for safety standards by performing structural equivalence analysis and generating traceability reports involving a model and its generated code.

 DO-178B is the primary aerospace software safety standard.
 MathWorks support for DO-178B is available in the DO Qualification Kit.
-It provides verification tool qualification materials for: Model Coverage Tool and DO-178 Model Checks in Simulink Verification and Validation; Polyspace code verifiers including its MISRA C: 2004 code analyzer; and results comparison check in Simulink Test™.
+It provides verification tool qualification for: model and code coverage tool in Simulink Coverage, and DO-178 model checks in Simulink Check, Polyspace code verifiers including its MISRA C: 2004 code analyzer; and results comparison check in Simulink Test™.
 With automated and qualified verification tools, aerospace engineers can establish a push-button, highly automated verification approach to certifying their embedded software to DO-178B.